hazanjon/blog/_posts/2014-06-02-setting-up-a-diablo-2-closed-realm.md

 categories:
 ---

-Diablo 2, in my opinion one of the best games ever made.
+Diablo 2, in my opinion, is one of the best games ever made.
 It was released in 2000 and to this day it still has the power to keep me playing for hours.

 Thankfully even though its been 14 years Blizard still maintains the realm servers to allow online play, and they are still packed with players, which is a rarety as most online enabled games last only till their successor is released.